Advokatfirmaet Hjort AS

+Advokatfirmaet Hjort AS**

+>

-Number of lawyers worldwide: 95
+> Number of lawyers worldwide: 95

-Since its establishment in 1893, Advokatfirmaet Hjort DA has become a well-known and leading litigation firm.
-Hjort has the structure and capacity to engage in all of the central legal areas, with a solid competency in corporate legal assistance and dispute resolutions.
+> Since its establishment in 1893, Advokatfirmaet Hjort DA has become a well-known and leading litigation firm.
+Hjort has the structure and capacity to engage in all of the central legal areas, with a solid competency in corporate legal assistance and dispute resolution.
 Highly acclaimed judicial competency, combined with a corporate understanding and commercial appeal are the reasons why Hjort is considered to be an unparalleled contributing partner in regards to important and demanding legal cases.

-Advokatfirmaet Hjort is the Norwegian member of TerraLex, one of the largest global networks of independent law firms.
+> Advokatfirmaet Hjort is the Norwegian member of TerraLex, one of the largest global networks of independent law firms.
 Hjort is also the Norwegian member of Ius Laboris, a specialised network of leading law firms in employment and labour law.
 Memberships are granted by invitation only.